Alison Katerji – Acting Chief Executive

 Temitope Oyelere – Finance Officer

 Temi is responsible for managing the finances of Carers Network.

 Meet our Trustees

-Chair – Steven Bramley oversees the smooth running of the board and also works as a lawyer for Central Government.
+Chair – Steven Bramley works closely with Rob Allen to help oversee the smooth running of the board and also works as a lawyer for Central Government.
 He joined Carers Network as a Trustee in 2013.
 Steven is married with three grown up sons and lives in Buckinghamshire.

 David Evans retired from employment in March 2013 after a career in the public and voluntary sectors.
 David is an HR specialist with experience in a variety of roles.
 Posts held include Assistant Education Officer for LB Hounslow, Deputy Chief Executive for Citizens Advice and last role as HR Director for Land Registry.
 His interest in the role of carers comes from supporting his father who was his mother’s carer.
 Apart from being a Trustee for Carers Network, David is also a steward for Shakespeare Globe, and governor at Sunbury Manor Secondary School.

 Jihan Salha currently cares for her daughter who has arthrogryposis.
 She is an active steering group member on the Brent Advocacy Group and Westminster Parent Participation Group.
 Jihan is passionate about raising the voice of carers.
 Jihan also teaches at an Arabic school for 4-16 year olds.